Que Me Quedes Tú

-"Que Me Quedes Tú" (English: "That You Stay With Me") is a song by Colombian singer-songwriter Shakira from her fifth studio album Laundry Service (2001).
-It was written by Shakira and composed by her and longtime friend Luis Fernando Ochoa.
-The song was released as the fifth single from Laundry Service and the lead single from her first Spanish greatest hits album Grandes Éxitos (2002) on 11 November 2002 by Epic Records.
+"Que Me Quedes Tú" (English: "That I Have You") is a song by Colombian singer-songwriter Shakira from her fifth studio album Laundry Service (2001).
+It was written by Shakira and composed by her alongside longtime friend Luis Fernando Ochoa.
+The song was released as the fifth single from Laundry Service and the lead single from her first Spanish-language greatest hits album Grandes Éxitos (2002) on 11 November 2002 by Epic Records.

 "Que Me Quedes Tú" was a commercial success throughout the Spanish-speaking markets, peaking atop the Billboard Hot Latin Tracks chart.

 Music video

 The accompanying music video for "Que Me Quedes Tú" was directed by Argentinian directors Ramiro Agula and Esteban Sapir, who also directed the music video for "The One" and the DVD Live & off the Record.

+Music and lyrics

+The song begins with "a sitar-like riff".
+Its lyrics list all the things Shakira is "willing to sacrifice before losing the love of her life".
+Paste's Mark Kemp characterised the track as "spare" and "twangy".

+Critical reception

+Griselda Flores of Billboard described the single a "quintessential can’t-live-without-you love song" and a "masterclass in songwriting".
+"Que Me Quedes Tú" was included on best-of lists including Billboards "The 100 Greatest Songs of 2003" (2023), at number 41, being the highest ranked Spanish-language song on the list, only behind "Bonito" by Jarabe de Palo.
+While reviewing Fijación Oral, Vol. 1 (2005) for Paste, Mark Kemp recalled "Que Me Quedes Tú" as one of the highlights of Laundry Service (2001) back in the day, stating that the song was "light years ahead of anything the American pop gals were doing" at the time.